beefchimi/threads/README.md

 ## Philosophy

 Threads makes few assumptions about how a consumer prefers to write styles.
-The core Threads library will not output any CSS _(however we do offer a set of common helpers that consumers may find useful to include in their projects)_.
+The core Threads library will not output any CSS.

 Maps can be either 1 or 2 levels deep, meaning you can have something as simple as: